tori-bot/pets/README.md

 ## Technologies Used
 this site is fully written with HTML. in future i will add other cool technologies like css and javascript.
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+  if you run into any issues don't hesitate to list it as an issue. if you wish to contribute to this site feel free to fork this repo and push your contributions via the 'contributions' branch.
 ### License
-*{this site is under the MIT license.
-See here for more details.}* Copyright (c) {2022} **victoria makena}**
+*this site is under the MIT license.
+See here for more details.*
+Copyright (c) 2022 **victoria makena**